Current & Upcoming Courses

 Behavioral research continues to demonstrate that the economic decisions of individuals and groups can deviate, sometimes dramatically, from those predicted by standard economic theory’s rational actor model.
 Behavioral economics seeks to explain the economic decision-making of homo sapiens economicus, the psychologically complex, cognitively limited, emotional, social decision-maker.
 Topics covered in this course include bounded rationality, heuristics & biases, prospect theory, time preferences, social preferences, anchoring, priming, moral balancing, and applications to public policy.

-Good: The Study & Practice of Human Cooperation
+Good: The Study & Practice of Prosocial Behavior

-What does it mean to be “good”?
-Do intentions matter?
-Or just behavior?
 Why are some people willing to sacrifice to improve the well-being of others?
 Does our ability to cooperate set humans apart from other species?
-How do different disciplines approach the study of human cooperation?
+How do different disciplines approach the study of prosocial behavior?
 Is cooperation always a good thing?
 How can we motivate others to do good in the world?
 Should people be paid to do the right thing?
-Through lectures, class activities, discussion, experiments, random acts of kindness, service to others, and self-reflection, we will begin to answer these questions and more; we will both study and practice human cooperation.
+Through lectures, class activities, discussion, experiments, service to others, and self-reflection, we will begin to answer these questions and more; we will both study and practice prosocial behavior.
 Research questions, methodologies, and findings from economics, psychology, neuroscience, sociology, anthropology, evolutionary biology, and political science will be explored, though strongest focus will be on the economics of prosocial behavior.